Does it Pay to Spend Less?

 10% off, free plans, free sink, free toilet, free granite, free $500 upgrade, free, free, free.
 This is couponing.

 Are you saving money?
+Does it pay to spend less?
 The answer is no. Let me ask you a simple question: Do you know of any store that allows you to walk inside, take something off the shelf, and happily walk out the door with it?
 Nothing is free.
-People can’t pay the mortgage, pay the utilities, or put food on the table by giving stuff away for free.
-You’re paying for it somewhere.
-The problem is you don’t know where.
-It’s hidden.
-That’s dishonest, deceiving, and just plain wrong.
+People cannot pay the mortgage, pay the utilities, or put food on the table by giving stuff away for free.
+You are paying for it somewhere.
+The problem is you do not know where.
+It is hidden.
+That is dishonest, deceiving, and just plain wrong.
 Is this the type of person that you trust in your home with your family?
-Is this the type of person that you trust you’re hard earned dollars with?
+Is this the type of person that you trust your hard-earned dollars with?

-The moment of truth always comes once the job is started and out comes the change orders, ever increasing demands for cash to “buy materials”, things don’t get done that were promised and materials you thought you were getting are not what’s installed.
-Worse, you can’t see the work that was done behind the walls – and this is what’s going to get you big time down the round – and boy will it cost you.
+The moment of truth always comes once the job starts and out comes the change orders along with ever increasing demands for cash to “buy materials.”
+Things don’t get done that were promised and materials you thought you were getting are not what’s installed.
+Worse, you cannot see work performed behind the walls – and this is what is going to get you big time down the road – and boy will it cost you.
 Of course, the cell phone number of the person who did the work is no longer in service – how convenient!
-That's not to mention the hours of your life you’ll spend doing it all over again and the frustration of being out of pocket all that money.
+That’s not to mention the hours of your life you will spend doing it all over again and the frustration of being out of pocket all that money.
 And for what?
 Nothing, it all goes in the trash.
 What a waste and what a tragedy.

 The choice is yours, but I suggest you conduct a cost-benefit analysis to determine whether the hours and dollars spent on couponing are worth it.
 Does it really make sense to spend $10 today and another $20 tomorrow along with all the frustration?
 That’s $30 vs. the $20 you would have spent in the beginning to have it done right the first time.

 Adopting a Deprivation Budget